2023 Solar Incentives Guide for West Milford, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a certain percentage of your solar system's cost.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+A federal incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specific percentage of the cost of your solar system.

-Click here to learn more about the new Inflation Reduction Act.
-Your local West Milford solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local West Milford solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives